 Liquor laws in Oklahoma are consistently applied throughout the state in regard to things such as liquor store rules and regulations, age restrictions on purchasing, open container laws and driving under the influence limits.
-But when it comes to liquor by the drink sales in restaurants and bars, since 1984, the laws are decided by the state's individual counties.
-Therefore, Oklahoma has many so-called "wet counties" and some "dry counties."
+But when it comes to liquor by the drink sales in restaurants and bars, the laws are decided by the state's individual counties.
+Therefore, Oklahoma has had many so-called "wet counties" and some "dry counties."

 Liquor laws are published and enforced by the Alcoholic Beverage Laws Enforcement Commission of Oklahoma.
 And, these laws are changing.

 Well, technically there are no true "dry counties" in the state of Oklahoma.
 A truly dry county means that the sale of alcoholic beverages is completely forbidden by law in that county.
 This can't be the case in Oklahoma since state law has allowed residents to buy low-point beer (between 0.5 percent and 3.2 percent alcohol by weight) in restaurants, convenience stores, and grocery stores, and they can purchase liquor or strong beer at liquor stores.

 So for Oklahoma, the term "dry county" is often used to designate those in which liquor cannot be served by the drink in restaurants and bars.
 In addition, there are some counties where liquor by the drink is allowed throughout the week but not on Sundays.

 The Changing Liquor Laws